NirMiranda/BookScrabble/README.md

 # Book Scrabble Game

 This is a project for a Book Scrabble game, where players will compete to create words and score points based on the tiles they use and the placement of those tiles on the board.
-The game will be built by a team of four developers: Chen, Nir, Uri, and Dorin.
+The game will be built by a team of four developers: Chen, Nir, Ori, and Dorin.
 Each team member will be assigned a specific role to help with the development of the game.

 ## Table of Contents